|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe can be tricky, so it's important to follow the instructions exactly.
+Or, take a look at the step-by-step instructions.
 Be very careful with the rosette iron.
 It gets very hot while the cookie is frying in oil.
+Once it comes out of the oil, the cookie edges are either gently dipped in frosting or a sugary mixture or sprinkled with confectioner's sugar.

 The rosettes should be stored at room temperature in an airtight box.
-They will stay crisp and tender for about four days, but they most likely will not last that long!
+They will stay crisp and tender for about four days, but they most likely will not last that long since it is hard to eat only one.

 - 2 eggs